lucianoiam/dpfwebui/README.md

 ### Dependencies

-Just the system web view.
+Only the system web view.
 Usage of JS frameworks is up to the developer.

 - On Linux a WebKitGTK web view instance runs in a separate process to keep the plugin free of references to libgtk.
 Note that this approach relies on XEmbed,